 I don’t know about you, but that’s a tasty list of food.
 I love Keto because even though you are basically giving up sugar and carbs, you don’t miss them.
 Well, after the first few weeks you don’t miss them.

-If those recipes don’t suit your fancy, there are TONS more on Keto Dash, the membership site I joined to help me through this Keto Journey.
+If those recipes don’t suit your fancy, there are TONS more on Keto Bootstrap, the membership site I joined to help me through this Keto Journey.
 There’s something for everyone there.
 I haven’t even begun to get the through all of the options that are available.

 I made a shopping list that I’m pretty sure encompasses everything that you need for these recipes.
 I had a bunch of things already in my pantry, so if you’re interested in following along with this meal plan, then feel free to print a copy for yourself!
 Here’s a link to it: Simple Keto Meal Plan Grocery List.

 Alrighty, hopefully I will be back in a couple of weeks with a great update that I’ve lost 5 more pounds.
 Fingers and toes officially crossed!

 If You Like It Then You Shoulda Put a Pin In It!